Listen up, my friend. I am here for one reason. To help you be better with your money and time.

-I also enjoy helping people solve problems and now that personal finance is my passion, it’s a natural fit.
+I also enjoy helping people solve problems and now that finding simple solutions to managing money is my passion, it’s a natural fit.

 I read article after article about how anyone can do it if they have the dedication.
 It took me months to decide if I should take the plunge.
 I grappled with a lot of self-limiting beliefs such as: